 The Company remains subject to a discretionary panel monitor through February 18, 2026.
 In the future, if the Company is not able to meet the continued listing requirements of the Nasdaq, which require, among other things, that the minimum bid price of the Company's Common Stock must be \$1.00 or more for ten consecutive business days in the 180 day cure period from the date of a deficiency notice and either minimum stockholders' equity of at least \$2.5 million, market value of listed securities of at least \$35 million, or net income from continuing operations of \$500,000 in the most recent fiscal year or in two of the last three fiscal years, the Company's Common Stock may be delisted.
-A delisting of the Company's Common Stock could negatively impact the Company by, among other things, reduce the liquidity and market price of its Common Stock; reduce the number of investors willing to hold or acquire the Company's Common Stock, which could negatively impact its ability to raise equity financing; decrease the amount of news and analyst coverage of the Company; and limit the Company's ability to issue additional securities or obtain additional financing in future.
+A delisting of the Company's Common Stock; reduce the number of investors willing to hold or acquire the Company's Common Stock, which could negatively impact its ability to raise equity financing; decrease the amount of news and analyst coverage of the Company; and limit the Company's ability to issue additional securities or obtain additional financing in future.
 In addition, delisting from the Nasdaq might negatively impact the Company's reputation and, as a consequence, its business, operating results, cash flows, financial condition or securities.